ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 - The `main` function is your program’s entry point and you can execute it by running the program.
 - This function contains a statement that prints `Hello, World!` in the console.
 This statement calls the `println` function in the `io` with `Hello, World!`.

-If you are interested in learning more about the language, read our [Language Basics](https://ballerina.io/learn/language-basics/) guide.
+If you are interested in learning more about the language, see [Language Basics](https://ballerina.io/learn/language-basics/).

 Let’s run this project by running `bal run` in your terminal: